chihina/GAFL-FINE-CVIU/README.md

 ## 2. Training
-* You can change parameters of the model by editing the files located in scripts (e.g., scripts/train_volleyball_stage2_gr.py).
+* You can change parameters of the model by editing the files located in scripts (e.g., scripts/run_multiple_volleyball.bash).
-* Trained model are also published in here (https://drive.google.com/drive/folders/1UnwII6cHG-5SMVPAHwweO92TUwXQfKqt?usp=drive_link).
-* trained models required to place in result/ (e.g., result/GAFL_PAC_VOL).

 ### 2.1 Volleyball dataset